 TO DO: Please provide in detail the aspects of the progress indicators (see Annex.
 2).

-A general overview of the expected implementation process of the Action Plan: (max.
-1000 words) How will the RRI Office(r) manage the timely and efficient implementation of the Action Plan?
-Detailed description and justification (max.
-500 words) How will the organisation proceed to align their policies and strategies with the ETHNA System?
+A general overview of the expected implementation process of the Action Plan:

+(max.
+1000 words)

+How will the RRI Office(r) manage the timely and efficient implementation of the Action Plan?

+How will the organisation proceed to align their policies and strategies with the ETHNA System?
 How will the organisation ensure that the ETHNA System is recognised in their research strategy as the overarching R&I policy?

-Detailed description and justification (max.
-500 words) How will the organisation ensure that the proposed actions are implemented?
-Detailed description and justification (max.
-500 words)
+How will the organisation ensure that the proposed actions are implemented?

 How will the organisation monitor the progress (timeline)?

-Detailed description and justification (max.
-500 words) How will the organisation measure progress (indicators) with consideration of the next assessment?
-Detailed description and justification (max.
-500 words) Additional remarks or comments about the proposed implementation process: (max.
+How will the organisation measure progress (indicators) with consideration of the next assessment?

+Additional remarks or comments about the proposed implementation process:

+(max.
 1000 words)